-Rirkrit Tiravanija: (who’s afraid of red, yellow, and green) will be the Hirshhorn’s first-ever exhibition of works by contemporary Thai artist Rirkrit Tiravanija.
-Organized by Mark Beasley, the museum’s Robert and Arlene Kogod Secretarial Scholar, Curator of Media and Performance Art, the exhibition will transform the Hirshhorn’s galleries into a communal dining space in which visitors will be served curry and invited to share a meal together.
-The installation includes a large-scale mural, drawn on the walls over the course of the exhibition, which references protests against Thai government policies.
-Additional historic images speak to protest and the present.
-The exhibition will also include a series of documentary shorts curated exclusively for the Hirshhorn by Thailand’s leading independent filmmaker and Palme d’Or prize-winner Apichatpong Weerasethakul in collaboration with the artist.
-On view May 17–July 24, Tiravanija’s presentation unites his signature communal food-based work with his ongoing series of drawings derived from protest imagery, creating a unique dialogue within a single installation.
+Rirkrit Tiravanija: (who’s afraid of red, yellow, and green) was the Hirshhorn’s first-ever exhibition of works by contemporary Thai artist Rirkrit Tiravanija.
+Organized by Mark Beasley, the museum’s Robert and Arlene Kogod Secretarial Scholar, Curator of Media and Performance Art, the exhibition transformed the Hirshhorn’s galleries into a communal dining space in which visitors were served curry and invited to share a meal together.
+The installation included a large-scale mural, drawn on the walls over the course of the exhibition, which referenced protests against Thai government policies.
+Additional historic images spoke to protest and the present.
+The exhibition also included a series of documentary shorts curated exclusively for the Hirshhorn by Thailand’s leading independent filmmaker and Palme d’Or prize-winner Apichatpong Weerasethakul in collaboration with the artist.
+Tiravanija’s presentation united his signature communal food-based work with his ongoing series of drawings derived from protest imagery, creating a unique dialogue within a single installation.

 Born in Buenos Aries, Argentina, Tiravanija received his Bachelor of Arts from the Ontario College of Art and Design in 1984 and his Master of Fine Arts from the School of the Art Institute of Chicago in 1986.
 From 1985 to 1986, he participated in the Whitney Independent Study Program.
 He has received numerous grants and awards, including the Absolut Art Award (2010), the Hugo Boss Prize (2004), the Lucelia Artist Award (2003) and the Gordon Matta Clark Foundation Award (1993), among others.
 He has had individual exhibitions at the following institutions: Modern Art Museum of Fort Worth, Texas (2014); Yerba Buena Center for the Arts, San Francisco (2013); Tate Modern, London (2013); Singapore Art Museum, Singapore (2012); Centre Pompidou, Paris (2012); MoMA (Museum of Modern Art), New York (2012); Bonnierskonsthall, Stockholm (2011); Mildred Lane Kemper Art Museum, St. Louis (2009); and Drawing Center, New York.

-Rirkrit Tiravanija: Who’s Afraid of Red, Yellow, and Green is organized by the Hirshhorn Museum and Sculpture Garden and has been made possible with major support from Roger Evans and Aey Phanachet, and Disaphol Chansiri.
+Rirkrit Tiravanija: Who’s Afraid of Red, Yellow, and Green was organized by the Hirshhorn Museum and Sculpture Garden and was made possible with major support from Roger Evans and Aey Phanachet, and Disaphol Chansiri.
 The Museum is also grateful for additional funding provided by the Hirshhorn International Council and the Hirshhorn Collectors’ Council.